Best Unified Inbox for Teams in 2026

 11. Zendesk

-Zendesk is an enterprise customer support platform with ticketing, routing, analytics, marketplace integrations, and multi-brand support for large or complex support operations.
+Zendesk is an enterprise customer support platform built for large or complex support operations, with ticketing, routing, analytics, marketplace integrations, and multi-brand support.

 Key Features